 We always interested in buying quality autographs and will consider single or multiple items or entire collections.
 We also offer attractive consignment options should you prefer not to sell your items outright.

-Rick, a lawyer, is President of PADA, a member of the Manuscript Society, and a UACC Registered Dealer.
+Rick, a lawyer, is President of PADA, a member of The Manuscript Society and the German Autograph Society AdA, and a UACC Registered Dealer.
 He always likes talking about autographs, so call or email with questions, comments, and suggestions.

 Most of all, enjoy our website, breathe in the history, and come back often.